jumski/jumski/README.md

 ### 🚧 What I'm Building

-* 🚀 [pgflow](https://pgflow.dev): a SQL-native orchestration layer for Supabase projects, featuring:
+* 🚀 [pgflow](https://pgflow.dev): a Postgres-native workflow engine featuring:

-  - ACID-compliant, pure SQL based execution engine that orchestrates task queues (PGMQ) and workers
+  - ACID-compliant SQL execution engine built on top of PGMQ
-  * Edge Worker - a serverless task queue worker handling execution, retries/backoffs, and concurrency control
+  - Serverless Edge Worker for handling task execution, retries, and concurrency
-  * Declarative TypeScript DSL with strong DX for complex workflows
+  - Type-safe DSL in TypeScript for defining workflows
-  - CLI Tools for working with the flow definitions
+  - CLI for managing flow definitions and migrations
-  - Client Library that uses Supabase Realtime to stream excecution status to browser (Work in progress!)
+  - Realtime client library (WIP) for streaming execution state to the frontend
   - Great documentation and exceptional developer experience

 ---